Karl Blake: Musical career

-Blake toured extensively and recorded with Left Hand Right Hand from 1988 through until 2004.
-In 2005 Blake split ways with Sol Invictus, the group he had long been associated with through studio recordings and live appearances, and denounced both the group and the neofolk genre for, in his view, right wing leanings.
+Blake toured extensively and recorded with Left Hand Right Hand from 1988 until 2004.
+In 2005 Blake split with Sol Invictus, the group he had long been associated with through studio recordings and live appearances, and denounced both the group and the neofolk genre for, in his view, right wing leanings.
 At present, Blake plays (live only) for Gaë Bolg and the Church of Fand and also for Seven Pines.
 The instrumental track Zoé on the Seven Pines CD Le Cri (2006) was in fact written and performed by Blake on the spot and, unknown to him, orchestrated and released by the leader of Gaë Bolg, Eric Roger.
 It is one of the last recorded pieces by Blake to be released to date.